-Lehigh Valley Health Network’s (LVHN) Pulmonary and Critical Care Medicine (PCCM) Fellowship Program provides innovative, fellow-centered training with a focus on evidence-based medicine, the newest technologies and creating an environment that is very supportive for professional and personal growth.
+Lehigh Valley Health Network’s (LVHN) Pulmonary and Critical Care Medicine (PCCM) Fellowship provides innovative, fellow-centered training with a focus on evidence-based medicine, the newest technologies and creating an environment that is very supportive for professional and personal growth.
 The three-year clinical PCCM fellowship provides an outstanding opportunity for clinical and academic training for two fellows per year.

 Program highlights include: